 Welcome to our blog section.
-We “blog” about everything on Data Visualization, Data Science, and Low-Code.
+We “blog” about everything on Data Visualization, Data Science, Data Integration and Low-Code.
 You can find the subjects you are looking for by using the filter option below.
 Please contact us if you want to share your thoughts about our blogs.

 For years, Gartner’s Magic Quadrant for Analytics and Business Intelligence has been the leading report in the world of data visualization.
 However, many people only look at the 2×2 matrix without going into the details of the report.

 On January 28th our webinar “The best-kept secret for better Power BI dashboards” took place.
 In this webinar, we showed you how to drastically improve your Power BI dashboards with the help of International Business Communication Standards (IBCS) and the Zebra BI plug-in.
 Click here to watch a recording of this free webinar.